benschaf/kaesekaestchen/README.md

 ![responsive-image from amiresponsive](documentation/responsive-image.png)

 ## UX
+### User Persona
+The target audience for this web app is anyone who wants to play a fun and easy to learn game online.
+It's possible to play the game for 5 Minutes but if someone wants to play for longer, they can adjust the size of the grid to make the game more complex.
+The game is single player, so no second player is required.
+The game is also playable on mobile devices, so it can be played on the go (although a grid larger than 4x4 is not recommended on mobile devices).

 ### Colour Scheme
 This web app is displayed in a dark theme.
 The colour scheme adheres to the [Material Design 2 Dark Theme guidelines](https://m2.material.io/design/color/dark-theme.html).
 This provides a familiar experience for users who are used to the dark theme on their devices.
 The dark theme also reduces eye strain which enables users to play the game for longer periods of time.
 The colours used are: